Home > Technical analysis > Technical indicators > Triangular Moving Averages

 The Moving Average Triangular indicator measures a simple arithmetic average of prices, specified by the input Price and creates a simple arithmetic average of this average.
 The length of every of these averages is one more than half the value specified in the input Length, rounded to a whole number.
 This uses all the price data from the latest number of bars specified by the input Length, but with the smoothing effect of so-called averaging the average.

 A moving average is usually used for identification of a trend.
-The direction in which the average is shifting and the prices' relative position and the moving average are extremely important.
+The direction in which the average is shifting, the prices' relative position, and the moving average are extremely important.
 Declining moving average values and prices below the moving average demonstrate a downshift.
-Rising moving average values "direction" and prices above the moving average "position" demonstrate an upshift.
-While a displaced moving average forms the moving average value of a previous bar or later bar on the ongoing bar.
+Rising moving average values "direction" and prices above the moving average "position" demonstrate an up shift.
+While a displaced moving average forms, the moving average value of a previous bar or later bar on the ongoing bar.